Becoming a Google Certified Mobile Web Specialist

-The exam is designed to test the skills of a competent mobile web developer gained through a combination of education, self-study, and job experience.
-To assess your proficiency and readiness for the exam, review the "Exam Content" section.
+The certification exam is designed to test the skills required of a mobile web developer with 3 to 4 years of front-end web development experience, including Progressive Web Apps.
+To assess your proficiency and readiness for the exam, check the "Exam Content" section for an overview of what the exam covers.
 If you'd like to take the exam, but feel you need to prepare a bit more, level up your mobile web knowledge using the Mobile Web Specialist Study Guide.

 The exam consists of a set of coding challenges and an exit interview.
 The exam is currently only available in English.

 - 4 GB RAM and 2 GHz dual core processor